millimetr/cli/README.md

 - [Chalk](https://github.com/chalk/chalk) and [Pluralize](https://github.com/blakeembrey/pluralize) is used to display pretty messages to the terminal/command-line.
 - [EJS](https://ejs.co) is used to compile EJS templates into HTML and [Pretty](https://github.com/jonschlinkert/pretty) is used to format output HTML.
 - [Yargs](https://yargs.js.org) is used to parse arguments passed via the terminal/command-line.
-- [fs-extra](https://github.com/jprichardson/node-fs-extra) is used to copy static folder into the root of the output.
+- [fs-extra](https://github.com/jprichardson/node-fs-extra) and [mkdirp](https://github.com/isaacs/node-mkdirp) is used to create output folder and file structure.